TelemetryDeck/SwiftSDK/README.md

 TelemetryManager.send("appLaunchedRegularly")
 ```

-## Debug Mode
+## Debug -> Test Mode

-Telemetry Manager will *not* send any signals if your scheme's build configuration is set to "Debug", e.g if `#if DEBUG` would evaluate to `true`.
-You can override this by setting `configuration.sendSignalsInDebugConfiguration = true` on your `TelemetryManagerConfiguration` instance.
+If your app's build configuration is set to "Debug", all signals sent will be marked as testing signals.
+In the Telemetry Viewer app, actvivate **Test Mode** to see those.

 ## User Identifiers